toransahu/notes/docs/cs-fundamentals/Algo.md

 ### Applications
 - To execute some inter-dependent tasks/jobs
     - Run pipeline of computing jobs
-    - To implement formulae in Speadsheet cells
+    - To implement/evaluate formulae in Speadsheet cells
 - To detect dead locks
+    - To check symbolic link loop (deadlock)

 ### Properties
 - A DAG may have one or more Topological Order